 Employees may be granted administrative leave with pay; defined as discretionary leave with pay, other than personal leave or major medical leave.

 - Administrative leave with pay may be granted to an employee serving as a witness or juror or party litigant, as verified by the Clerk of the Court.

 - The President may grant administrative leave when considered to be in the best interest of the institution as per Board policy.
 Administrative leave will be granted without charge to any accumulated leave balances in the event of extreme weather conditions, disasters or other emergencies.

 A professional employee may request a leave of absence for study.

-- Any administrator, faculty member, or professional staff member, who has been employed by the College for three (3) years or more, may submit a written request to the Vice President for Instruction for a leave of absence for study.
+- Any administrator, faculty member, or professional staff member, who has been employed by the College for three (3) years or more, may submit a written request to the appropriate Vice President for a leave of absence for study.
 The Vice President will then forward the employee request along with a completed “PRCC Personnel Information Form” to the President and the Board of Trustees.

 - The request should be submitted one semester prior to the beginning of the requested leave of absence.

 - The request should include the beginning date and the ending date of the requested leave of absence.

 - If the request is for part-time leave of absence, it should include the specific number of days of the week or hours of the day needed for study.

 - A leave of absence may be granted either with a reduction in salary and work load or with all salary suspended until the employee returns from the leave of absence.